williamleven/snakebot_client_haskell/README.md

 Use `stack test` to run all tests.

-* `Game.hs` takes care about client setup and the websocket loop for readinga nd sending messages.
+* `Game.hs` takes care about client setup and the websocket loop for reading and sending messages.
-* `Handler.hs` takes care about calculating apropiate action to each incomming message in the game loop.
+* `Handler.hs` takes care about calculating appropriate action to each incoming message in the game loop.
-* `Types.hs` constains types that the user use in the update function.
+* `Types.hs` contains types that the user use in the update function.
-* `Util.hs` helper methods to be used by the user, those should have tests.
+* `Util.hs` helper methods to be used by the user, these should have tests.
-* `Messages.hs` Message datatypes and json encoding/decoding
+* `Messages.hs` Message datatypes and json encoding/decoding.

 ### Json encoding / decoding
 The aeson libary is used for json encoding / decoding.
-See the `src/Mesaages.hs` file for more information on how the custom type property is used.
+See the `src/Messages.hs` file for more information on how the custom type property is used.